Version 10 of the guidance supersedes previous versions. The key changes are:

-People will naturally wish to leave the home, i.e. for a short walk or to visit family and friends, as well as attend places of worship etc. If an adult with capacity wishes to go out, then members of staff at the home cannot prevent them from doing so.
+People will naturally wish to leave the home.
+This could be for a short walk, to attend a place of worship, or for a longer visit including an overnight stay to see family and friends.
+If an adult with capacity wishes to go out, then members of staff at the home cannot prevent them from doing so.

-Wider guidance on social distancing, hand hygiene, and face coverings should be followed whilst people are away from the care home.
+Wider guidance on good hand hygiene, respiratory hygeine and requirements on use of face coverings issued by Welsh Government should be followed whilst people are away from the home.

 Transport arrangements will need careful consideration.
 If residents use public transport, national rules will apply on minibuses and similar vehicles.
 If the care home is using its own vehicle then cleaning protocols will need to be in place.

 Friends and family members collecting residents in cars should minimise passengers.
 Ideally this should be the driver only with the resident using the back seat.
-Open windows if tolerated and all should wear face coverings.
+Open windows if tolerated.

 People should not leave the home if there is an active incident or outbreak, unless this is for an essential reason i.e. an urgent healthcare appointment.